Work permit: South Africa

-A critical skills work visa may be issued to a foreigner on the basis of educational qualifications and/or professional experiences for up to 5 years when the application is supported by a contract of employment or for 1 year in absence of the supporting contract of employment.
-Skills that are recognised to be critical in terms of South African immigration are listed in the Critical Skills List which is published in the Government Gazzette.
-Each skill is listed as critical specifically to a sector of employment.
-The sector is relevant not only in respect of the specific requirements including the applicable SAQA recognised professional body but also in respect of the supporting employment which needs to be within that specific sector.
+A Critical Skills Work Visa may be issued to a foreign national based on educational qualifications and/or professional experience for up to 5 years if supported by a contract of employment, or for 1 year if not.
+Skills that are recognised as critical for immigration purposes are listed in the Critical Skills List, published in the Government Gazette.
+Each skill is associated with a specific sector of employment and may require registration with a SAQA-recognised professional body.